go4tech-au/cloud-internal-devops/README.md

 git commit -m "changing images endpoint to a public S3 bucket"
 ```

-- And finally, push the changes to the heroku repository, that is going to deploy the application as well:
+- And finally, push the changes to the Heroku repository, that is going to deploy the application as well:

 ```javascript
 git commit -m "changing images endpoint to a public S3 bucket"